open-opportunity/foundation/README.md

 The dynamic between these two motives, it could be argued, is absolutely invaluable to our overall progress and growth as humans.

-With today’s technology - the foundational knowledge that serves this greater good can be shared feely.
+With today’s technology it is possible to ensure that the foundational knowledge that serves this greater good can be shared feely.

-We recognise that the delivery and application of this knowledge is time consuming, and thus a valid career pursuit - but, so is software development, and get it is entirely possible to become a successful programmer (and implement those things learn) by consuming entirely open source knowledge.
+We recognise that the delivery and application of this knowledge is time consuming, and thus a valid career pursuit - but, so is software development; and get it is entirely possible to become a successful programmer (and implement those things learned) by consuming entirely open source knowledge.

-This project attempts to contribute a similar value to those learning for themselves, and with the eventual aim of providing service to others.
+This project attempts to contribute a similar value to those learning for themselves, and who have the eventual aim of providing service to others.

 ## This Repo

 This repository will collect the documents that pertain to any formal organisation that forms from the body of work that is created.

+## Knowledge Base

+Our [Knowledge Base](https://github.com/open-opportunity/knowledge) is kept in a separate repository.